redwrasse/convstacks/README.md

 * `Delta` := receptive field length of the network.

-At its core Wavenet-like models are just about combining increasingly dilated convolutions to generate autoregressive models with large :math:`\Delta` and small  :math:`\gamma`.
+At its core Wavenet-like models are just about combining increasingly dilated convolutions to generate autoregressive models with large `Delta` and small  `gamma`.
 The rest are possible architectural tricks like gated activations, skip-residual connections, and waveform discretization.

 The original Wavenet as published trains on audio with sample frequencies of ~16,000 samples/second,